 Yes.
-Some crematoria have a viewing area that overlooks the crematory, where you may witness the committal taking place.
-Others may have a room equipped with CCTV enabling all of those in the room to clearly see the committal whilst other crematoria may allow a supervised group into the crematory to witness the committal.
+Westerleigh crematoria have a viewing area within the crematory, where under supervision, mourners may witness the committal of the coffin into the cremator.
 The Crematorium must be informed that you wish to witness the committal when the cremation is booked, so that staff can be informed who will then make the necessary preparations on the day.

 Yes.
-The Code of Cremation Practice states that the coffin and the body shall be placed in cremator and cremation commenced.
-The coffin or container with the body inside shall not be opened or otherwise disturbed, other than in exceptional circumstances, and then only with the express permission and in the presence of the Applicant for Cremation (usually the executor or next of kin).
+The Code of Cremation Practice states that the coffin and the body shall be placed in cremator as received on the catafalque.
+The coffin or container with the body inside shall not be opened or otherwise disturbed, other than in exceptional circumstances, and then only with the express permission of the Applicant for Cremation (usually the executor or next of kin).

 The Code of Cremation Practice states that the coffin and the body shall be placed in a cremator and cremation commenced as soon as practicable after the service of committal.
-All cremations at New Southgate are carried out within 24hours Under normal circumstances the cremation is usually carried out shortly after the service and certainly on the same day.
-However, when a service takes place late in the day or a limited number of services are booked, the cremations may take place within the 24 hour period.
-Retention of coffins should only be carried out where a secure and hygienic storage facility is available.
-The benefits to the community from this include a reduced impact on the environment as less fossil fuel will be consumed and the efficient use of machinery and equipment will be achieved.
+All cremations at Westerleigh Crematoria are carried out within 48 hours.
+Under normal circumstances the cremation is usually carried out on the same day.
+However, when a service takes place late in the day or a limited number of services are booked, the cremations may take place within the 48 hour period.
+All coffins not cremated on the same day are securely stored in a hygienic manner.
+The benefits to the community from holding cremations include a reduced impact on the environment by reducing CO2 emissions and fossil fuel use, while achieving efficient use of machinery and equipment.

 A cremator can only accept one coffin at a time and all the ashes are removed from the cremator before the next cremation.
 An identity card is used throughout the whole process until the final disposal of ashes, thereby ensuring correct identification.

 The law relating to cremation requires that ashes are disposed of in accordance with the written instructions of the applicant (usually the executor or nearest surviving relative).
-Most crematoria have a range of options which might include scattering or burying in the garden of remembrance, placing in a columbarium, interring in a small family vault or niche.
-Options for memorials are also available which might include plaques beneath rose bushes, trees or shrubs and memorial benches with plaques.
+Westerleigh crematoria have a wide range of options which might include scattering or burying in the garden of remembrance including interring with a memorial such as a vault or a mini grave.
+Other options for memorials might include plaques beneath rose bushes, trees or shrubs and memorial benches with plaques.
 The simplest form of memorial is an entry inscribed in a book of remembrance.
-Your nearest crematorium will provide details of their facilities.
-Ashes may also be buried in family graves that are full for coffined burials.
+Your nearest Westerleigh crematorium will provide details of their facilities.
+Ashes may also be buried in family graves within a cemetery.
 Alternatively you may be able to purchase a new ashes grave in a cemetery.
-There is no need to make a hurried decision with regard the final resting place of the remains with most crematoria having a facility to hold the remains until a decision is made.
-Should a crematorium not be contacted with a decision after a period of time has elapsed you may receive a letter asking if you are ready to go ahead.
-If you are not simply tell the crematorium that you need more time (a fee may be applicable).
-Should a crematorium receive no reply to their letter they may legally scatter or bury the ashes within their grounds after giving 2 weeks written notice.
+There is no need to make a hurried decision with regards to the final resting place of the remains.
+All our crematoria having a facility to hold the remains until a decision is made.
+Should a crematorium not be contacted with a decision after a period of time has elapsed you will receive a letter asking for your final instructions.
+If you are not ready, simply tell the crematorium that you need more time.
+Should the crematorium receive no reply to their letters they may legally scatter or bury the ashes within their grounds after giving you 2 weeks written notice.

 No. Ashes and Cremated Remains are one and the same thing and are defined as ‘everything that is left in the cremator at the end of the cremation process following the removal of any metal’.
 There is no separation of what is perceived to be ash from the coffin and other items from what is perceived to be ash from the deceased person as this would be impossible.
 Further questions about metal and what happens to it are answered below.

-Most crematoria will have a modified procedure designed to minimise the potential for the small amount of ash being lost within a cremator.
-Turbulence within the cremation chamber is reduced, the use of a metal tray on which the small coffin is placed thus helping to protect the ash, and careful placement within the cremation chamber are some of the modifications to procedure that are employed.
+All Westerleigh crematoria have procedures designed to maximise the potential for retrieving ashes from baby and pregnancy loss cremations.
+Turbulence within the cremation chamber is reduced, the use of a metal tray on which the small coffin is placed thus helping to protect the ash, and careful placement within the cremation chamber are some of the careful procedures that we follow.
 There may be some instances where it has not been possible to recover any ash however these are minimal.
-You can ask your local crematorium about their process and success rate in recovering ashes from the cremations of babies.
+You can ask your local crematorium about their processes in recovering ashes from the cremations of babies.

 In the past all crematoria removed metal such as orthopaedic implants and screws used in the construction of the coffin and disposed of the metal by burying it within the grounds of the crematorium.
-The Westerleigh Group has adopted a scheme whereby the applicant for cremation can give consent for the metal to be recycled.
-Approximately 50% of UK crematoria are currently recycling metals.
-The surplus produced by the scheme, after transport, sorting and smelting costs have been deducted, is donated to local bereavement related charities nominated by each crematoria.
-Precious metal such as jewellery left on the deceased will melt during the cremation process, combine with ash and become granular and hence unrecognisable.
-Some is lost within the cremator and some will be within the ashes.
-A proportion is found in the containers where other metals are kept whilst awaiting recycling.
-We would strongly advise that jewellery is not left on the deceased but is retained by the relatives as it is more valuable to them.
-An applicant for cremation using a crematorium that is in membership of the metal recycling scheme should be given the options of either recycling the metal or having it returned with the ashes.
+The Westerleigh Group has adopted a scheme over 20 years ago whereby the applicant for cremation can give consent for the metal to be recycled or returned to them.
+Most UK crematoria are currently recycling metals.
+The money raised by the scheme, after transport, sorting and smelting costs have been deducted, is returned to the crematorium and donated to local bereavement and community related charities nominated by each crematorium.
+Precious metal such as jewellery left on the deceased will melt during the cremation process, combine with ash and become granular and hence is unrecognisable.

 Yes.
-All crematoria will arrange for such a visit if given prior notice.
+All Westerleigh crematoria will permit such a visit if requested.
 The visit may take place whilst cremations are taking place or when not; the choice is yours.
-This open door policy helps to dispel the myths that have been explained above.
-On seeing the cremation process the viewer can be reassured that all cremations take place individually, coffins are cremated with the deceased and that identity is maintained throughout the process so that a family can be sure that they receive the correct ashes.
+This open-door policy helps to dispel the myths that have been explained above.
+On seeing the cremation process the viewer can be reassured that all cremations take place individually in a hygienic environment, coffins are cremated with the deceased and that identity is maintained throughout the process so that a family can be sure that they receive the correct ashes.

 Graves have to be dug to a sufficient depth to allow for future burials to take place should a family require more than one burial in a grave.